What's with all the noise and dust on the fourth level of the Central Library?

-We will eventually have 100+ public access computers with Internet access and Office 2007, a brand new classroom with 36 PCs and state-of-the-art technology, two new computers with updated assistive technology, a collaborative work area, space for gaming, and a comfy WiFi lounge!
+We are under construction in the Community Technology Center!
+Slated to open up early Fall 2010, we will eventually have 100+ public access computers with internet access and Office 2007, a brand new classroom with 36 PCs and state-of-the-art technology, two new computers with updated assistive technology, a collaborative work area, space for gaming, and a comfy WiFi lounge!

 As you may know, the Community Technology Center (CTC) on Level 4 of the Central Library is under construction and will soon become a large, centralized space for public access computing, technology training, and yep, gaming!

 These kiddos from Hope Communities tested out our consoles this summer during a six-week program designed to introduce them to the library, teach computer skills and information literacy, and have fun!

 It's our 11th year!
 The SBA Small Business Resource Fair will be back at the Central Library on Thursday, August 19 from 10 a.m. - 4 p.m.
 It's free and open to any and all who own or who are thinking about opening a business.

 Need to know how to find free and low cost resources to help you grow or start your business?
 In the Level B2 Conference Center of the Library you will have a chance to meet with the banks, microlenders (folks that will lend a small amount of money), and others who want to help you SUCCEED.
 In other parts of the Library we will have programs covering such topics as business certification (why you need it and how to get it) and how to get government contracts.
 Also, this usually turns out to be a great networking opportunity to meet other small business owners and for you t

 In an effort to clean up our patron database, library cards were recently purged for those who had not checked out materials in several years.
 Unfortunately, our current system does not count online transactions such as eMedia checkouts or database use.
 If your card is no longer recognized - the error message is "Can't find that ID" - you will need to register for a new library card.